 Another Day, Another Dollar

 Zyn checked the display that was embedded in her left wrist and cursed.
 She was going to be late for work, again.
 After diving into the autonomous vehicle assigned to her by the Company, she quickly punched in the coordinates, and pushed the button that said “go”.
 There was nothing left to do but drum her fingers impatiently against the dashboard.
-The auto scooted slowly along the path of lights at a pre-programed speed that The Counsel decided was safe.
+The auto scooted slowly along the path of lights at a pre-programmed speed that The Counsel decided was safe.